The Taste of Freedom Community Benefit Program, fiscally sponsored by Fiscal Sponsorship Allies (EIN 85-0839183), exists for a simple reason:

-Few maritime landscapes in the world have such a compelling historical figure so closely associated with a legacy of family, freedom, community, faith, leadership, the pursuit of liberty, equality, justice, self-determination, resilience, fortitude and knowledge of natural maritime ecosystems as Harriet Tubman.
+Few maritime landscapes in the world have such compelling historical figures so closely associated with a legacy of family, freedom, community, faith, leadership, the pursuit of liberty, equality, justice, self-determination, resilience, fortitude and knowledge of natural maritime ecosystems as Harriet Tubman, Frederick Douglass and Nicholas "Nick" Biddle.

-This symposium focuses on the most recent research about the 1850 Fugitive Slave Act, Thomas Smallwood and Charles Torrey, Harriet Tubman, Frederick Douglass, Nathanial "Nace" Hopkins, Nicholas "Nick" Biddle, Colonel William Birney and the 165th anniversary of the Civil War.
-This conference invites archaeologists, historians, students, educators, genealogists, researchers, creators and descendent community members to share and compare history research methods, interpretation, curriculum ideas, and creative artistic expressions with a growing community of enthusiasts.
+A September 17th virtual hybrid experience that focuses on the most recent research about the 1850 Fugitive Slave Act, Thomas Smallwood and Charles Torrey, Harriet Tubman, Frederick Douglass, Nathanial "Nace" Hopkins, Nicholas "Nick" Biddle, Robert Smalls, Colonel William Birney and the 165th anniversary of the Civil War.
+This conference invites archaeologists, historians, students, educators, genealogists, researchers, creators and descendent community members to share and compare history research methods, interpretation, curriculum ideas, and creative artistic expressions with a growing community of American History enthusiasts.

 Virtual Reality Collaboration Lab (VRCOLAB)